 If I had to choose my vote would go to the AFR simply because I have seen how versatile this head is & the customer service is second to none.

-Users browsing this forum: Bing [Bot], Google [Bot], yzram and 18 guests
+Users browsing this forum: Bing [Bot], mark gummo, Yahoo [Bot] and 17 guests